checkly/docs.checklyhq.com/site/content/docs/api-checks/setup-teardown-scripts.md

 Setup and teardown scrips have a **maximum execution time of 10 seconds**.
 {{</info >}}

+Check the video below for a quick overview of using setup and teardown scripts through the web UI and  with the CLI.

+{{< youtube 38ZXJy-nlvI >}}

 ## Setup scripts

 Setup scripts allow you to process test data and configure API check requests.
 A setup script executes before any requests